AddThis Social Bookmark Button

 Because there is no global standard definition, the word ecotourism has been hijacked and incorrectly marketed to the point that many consumers are confused and frustrated by the term.
 While not perfect, at the very least, ecotourism certifications provide a point of reference for the consumer to compare with other tour operators who claim to be offering green trips, sustainable trips, eco tours or environmentally-friendly trips.

 It can be very complicated and time consuming to understand all the eco-certifications and their nuances.
 But, Greenloons can help in two specific ways.
-First, you can download our exclusive Reference Guide to Ecotourism Certifications or you can read the Ecotourism Certification Standards series within the Greenloons Blog.
+First, you can download our exclusive Reference Guide to Ecotourism Certifications or you can read the Eco-Certification series within the Greenloons Blog.
 Each article offers a detailed explanation of the award process and evaluation criteria for each certification.

 Carbon offsetting vacations